 Language study is for everyone!
-Whether you are pursuing a language major or certificate, or taking language courses as elective credits, you can find a way to make language study work for you.
-Students in our language courses pursue majors in humanities, social sciences, business, and STEM fields.
+Whether you are pursuing a major or certificate that requires language courses, or taking language courses as elective credits, you can find a way to make language study work for you.
+UW-Madison language students pursue majors in humanities, social sciences, business, and STEM fields.
+Many students who choose to major in a language are double majors in another subject area.

 LIVE THE LANGUAGE